 What is pot de creme?

-Pot de creme is traditionally made with milk, cream, sugar, and eggs.
-It involves making a chocolate cream on the stovetop, tempering and whisking in the eggs so they don’t scramble, and then baking in a water bath.
-I’m tired just thinking about it.
+Pot de crème recipes are traditionally made with milk, cream, sugar, and eggs.
+They involve making a chocolate cream on the stovetop, tempering and whisking in the eggs so they don't scramble, and then baking in a water bath.
+I'm tired just thinking about it.

-The beauty of this easy version of chocolate pots de creme is that it cooks in a high-power blender Between the hot coconut milk and the high speed of the blender, there’s enough heat to turn the eggs into a perfect custard.
+The beauty of this easy version of dark chocolate pots de crème is that it cooks in a high-power blender Between the hot coconut milk and the high speed of the blender, there's enough heat to turn the eggs into a perfect custard that sets up in the refrigerator.

 Easy chocolate pot de creme without dairy

 Most chocolate pot de creme recipes use a combination of whole milk and heavy cream for the base.
-But like dairy-free ice cream, it’s easy to substitute dairy-free milk (in this case, coconut milk) for the traditional dairy.
+But like dairy-free ice cream, it's easy to substitute dairy-free milk (in this case, coconut) for the traditional dairy.

-The result is the easiest, most decadent chocolate dessert you can imagine.
-It looks fancy enough to serve for Valentine’s Day or any special occasion dinner, but it takes just minutes to put together.
+The result is the easiest, most decadent chocolate dessert you can imagine - a gourmet version of chocolate pudding.
+It looks fancy enough to serve for Valentine's Day or any special occasion dinner, but it takes just minutes to put together.

 How to make chocolate pots de creme in the blender

 The hot coconut milk melts the chocolate and thickens the eggs in one step.
-No double boiler, no oven, no water bath—it’s my kind of chocolate dessert.
-The hardest part is waiting for it to chill in the fridge!
+No bowl, saucepan or straining, no double boiler, no oven, no water bath—it's my kind of chocolate dessert.
+The hardest part is waiting for the chocolate mixture to chill in the fridge!

-This recipe is gluten-free, grain-free, dairy-free and refined sugar-free.
-I use unsweetened dark chocolate and sweeten it with honey.
+This dessert is gluten-free, grain-free, dairy-free and refined sugar-free.
+I use unsweetened chocolate and sweeten it with honey.
 I like Ghirardelli’s 100% cacao baking bar, but any good quality chocolate would work.
-I also use light coconut milk from Trader Joe’s.
-The consistency is similar to whole milk and the ingredients are just coconut milk and water.
+I also use light coconut milk from Trader Joe's.
+The consistency is similar to whole milk and the ingredients are just coconut and water.

-Serve the dark chocolate pots de creme with something to compliment the chocolate—fresh raspberries, whipped coconut cream, espresso, or even a nice Cabernet.
+Top the dark chocolate pots de creme with something to compliment the chocolate—fresh raspberries, whipped coconut cream, mint leaves, chocolate shavings, or even flaky sea salt.
+And serve it with an espresso or even a nice Cabernet.

 Easy Dark Chocolate Pots de Creme